deanoko/cse15l-lab-reports/labreport4.md

 ---

- 2. Clone your fork of the repository from your Github account (using the SSH URL).
+2.Clone your fork of the repository from your Github account (using the SSH URL).

 -  `git clone <Ctrl> <V> <enter>`